namehash/ens-multichain-indexer/README.md

 - [ ] run the relevant tests from ensjs against our indexer to increase confidence
   - probably requires a fork of ensjs, update the publicClient instantiation, and scope tests to that dir
 - [ ] integrate rainbow tables for label healing
-  - load the tabel dump into pglite & query synchronously to match existing behavior
+  - load the table dump into pglite (or just postgres) & query synchronously to match existing behavior
   - https://github.com/graphprotocol/ens-rainbow
+- [ ] implement CI/CD
+  - likely best to wait until historical log cache is speedy

 ## confidence